 Summary of Recent Activities

-During the second quarter of 2018, the PEER SFEWRA team carried out 15 days of field visits, during which they provided appropriate consultancy to fish farmers about efficient water use.
-The researchers also finished developing three more water-efficient fish farming models for specific farms involved in the project (KarT05, LevT06, ArshP08), making a total of ten so far.
-The proposed models include a description of the Recirculating Aquaculture System (RAS) model to be used; nitrogen management in the RAS; calculations of optimal ammonia, nitrate, and nitrite levels in the proposed systems; proposed water supply volume; the number of varieties of fish stocks to be kept; necessary financial investments; and cost-benefit analysis, among other elements.
-The SFEWRA team also cooperated with two visiting professors from Ben-Gurion University of the Negev (Israel): Dr. Amit Gross, head of the Department of Environmental Hydrology and Microbiology, Zuckerberg Institute for Water Research, Jacob Blaustein Institutes for Desert Research; and Dr. Dina Zilberg, head of the Zilberg lab (a fish health laboratory).
+By the end of September 2018, after three full years of activity, the PEER SFEWRA team had completed water-efficient fish farming models for 14 specific farms involved in the project.
+At this point only one more model remains to be completed, bringing to total to 15, and all the documentation will be translated into Armenia for easier used by the farmers.
+The models include a description of the Recirculating Aquaculture System (RAS) model to be used; nitrogen management in the RAS; calculations of optimal ammonia, nitrate, and nitrite levels in the proposed systems; proposed water supply volume; the number of varieties of fish stocks to be kept; necessary financial investments; and cost-benefit analysis, among other elements.
+During the spring, team also cooperated with two visiting professors from Ben-Gurion University of the Negev (Israel): Dr. Amit Gross, head of the Department of Environmental Hydrology and Microbiology, Zuckerberg Institute for Water Research, Jacob Blaustein Institutes for Desert Research; and Dr. Dina Zilberg, head of the Zilberg lab (a fish health laboratory).
 During their visit to Armenia they agreed to provide voluntary consultancy to project fish farmers.
 Dr. Gross provided advice on wastewater treatment and fish rearing in recirculating aquaculture systems, while Dr. Zilberg offered guidance to fish farms experiencing issues related to fish health.